intel-secl/authservice/doc/LLD.md

 # mandatory - alternatively use --cms-url argument
 CMS_BASE_URL=https://x.x.x.x:8445/cms/v1/ # url of the Certificate Management Server

+# mandatory - this is used to verify the CMS before the root-CA is downloaded.
+CMS_TLS_CERT_SHA384=3c95457d5adcb19c223d538d01c39...

 # mandatory - alternatively use --token argument
 BEARER_TOKEN=eyJhbGciOiJFUzM4NCIs....  #bearer token in JWT form obtained from CMS